-Marguerite Salmon, M.A., MFT, (producer and writer) is a documentary producer, writer, and psychotherapist with over twenty years’ experience as a social activist and psychotherapist working in the LGBT, HIV/AIDS, homeless, and women’s communities.
+Marguerite Salmon, M.A., MFT, Producer and Writer, is a documentary producer, writer, and psychotherapist with over twenty-five years’ experience as a social activist and psychotherapist working in the LGBT, HIV/AIDS, homeless, and women’s communities.
 Salmon formally entered the documentary filmmaking world in 2001, as production assistant and promotion specialist on Ruth Gumnit’s film Don’t Fence Me In: Major Mary and the Karen Refugees from Burma.
 She was selected for the Sundance Producers Conference.

 Visible Silence Film — Additional Principals

-Karun, Ph.D. (name changed to protect her identity), Producer, is a scholar and educator who has lived in both Thailand and the U.S. A self-identified Thai tom, Dr. Karun will serve as producer as well as a film subject, consultant, and liaison for Visible Silence.
+Ben Her (name changed to protect her identity), Producer, is a scholar and educator who has lived in both Thailand and the U.S. A self-identified Thai tom, Ben Her will serve as producer as well as a film subject, consultant, and liaison for Visible Silence.
 For the past seven years, she has worked as General Manager of a Bangkok-based manufacturing company owned by her life partner.
 Her decision to enter the business world stems from both her desire to assist her girlfriend and in response to sexist and homophobic discriminatory practices in the field of Thai academia.
-This project represents a return to an area of vital interest for Dr. Karun, who extensively researched this community for her 2001 Ph.D. from the University of San Francisco.
+This project represents a return to an area of vital interest for Ben Her, who extensively researched this community for her 2001 Ph.D. from the University of San Francisco.